-When he suggests a fight, he already has the upper hand, as both he and Chuckie are used to fighting, as we can see from their bruised faces.
+He already has the upper hand when he suggests a fight, as both he and Chuckie are used to fighting, as we can see from their bruised faces.

 Ultimately, it’s a double-win for Will, as Clark loses to muscles and brains.

-Speaking of wins, it’s no surprise that the script, which was written by Damon and Affleck, received an Oscar for Best Screenplay.
+Speaking of wins, it’s no surprise that the script, which Damon and Affleck wrote, received an Oscar for Best Screenplay.